-Singapore favour its own citizens and have introduced foreign buying regulations since the early 70’s.
-This is not the case in Hong Kong, where many locals can barely afford their own apartment, and are forced to pay down payments of 40%.
+Singapore favors its own citizens and has introduced foreign buying regulations since the early ’70s.
+This is not the case in Hong Kong, where many locals can barely afford own apartments and are forced to pay down payments of 40%.

 6 Responses to “How to Buy Property in Singapore: A Complete Guide”

 A professional property agent in Singapore will assist you and protect your interest throughout the purchase, secure the offer for you at the best possible price.
 With a much better knowledge of Singapore, the agent will be in a better position to recommend and advice on the choice of property.
 He will also ensure that all documents are in order and you are dealing with the rightful owner of the property.

 I want to buy property for investment in Singapore

 […] are subject to high taxes when buying real estate in Singapore, this is particularly the case for […]